-Fraser Health's 2021/22 performance for hospital sepsis is 4.4.
-Our hospitals' results show that five sites (Chilliwack General, Eagle Ridge, Fraser Canyon, Mission Memorial and Peace Arch) are meeting their internal targets.
+Fraser Health's 2022/23 year-to-date performance for hospital sepsis is 3.5 and is performing below the target of 3.8.
+The Sepsis rate was significantly reduced since FP02 this year.
+Our hospitals' results show that seven sites (Chilliwack General, Eagle Ridge, Fraser Canyon, Langley Memorial, Mission Memorial, Peace Arch and Royal Columbian) are meeting their internal targets.
 There was an increase in hospital acquired sepsis with patients who acquired COVID-19.

 Hospital acquired sepsis is a Patient Safety Priority for Fraser Health and is monitored closely by clinical leaders at all 12 acute care sites.
-Site leadership is focused on prevention of all hospital acquired infections which can develop into sepsis as well as treatment of infections, and behavioural changes.
-Accountabilities at all levels of leadership will support reducing hospital acquired sepsis rates by highlighting and sustaining best practices already in place throughout FH acute care sites.
-Early recognition through screening of patients is key to reducing sepsis.
+Site leadership is focused on prevention of all hospital acquired infections, treatment of infections and early recognition of sepsis.
+All levels of leadership monitor sepsis results and actively support reducing hospital acquired sepsis rates by highlighting and sustaining best practices already in place throughout FH acute care sites.
+SMH continues to explore the implementation and evaluation of a FH developed sepsis screening tool for earlier recognition and response for patients with signs and symptoms of sepsis.